akash-kant/100dayscodechallenge/README.md

-# 50dayscodechallenge
+# 100dayscodechallenge = 11days to 21days to 50days to 100days continuation...
 # Overview
-This repository documents my journey through the 50DaysOfCoding Challenge.
-I am continuing my 21days to 50dayscoding challenge which i updated from 3rd of January 2024 as part of the #DrGViswanathan initiative by VIT Bhopal University, this initiative allows us to share our small as well as greater milestones uniquely.
+This repository documents my journey through the 100DaysOfCoding Challenge.
+I am continuing my 21days to 50dayscoding to 100dayscoding challenge as 50daysofcoding which i updated from 3rd of January 2024 as part of the #DrGViswanathan initiative by VIT Bhopal University, is completed on 31st january 2024.
+Now I am continuing the challenge as 100daysofcoding challenge on 1st February 2024, this initiative allows us to share our small as well as greater milestones uniquely.
 # level-up
-During this challenge, I committed to solving at least two coding problem each day for next 50days as it is the continuation of 21days challenge.So, from the 22nd day I am updating 1 code daily to atleast 2 code daily. on Platforms like Geeks for Geeks and LeetCode, fostering a consistent coding routine.
+During this challenge, I committed to solving at least two coding problem each day for next 100days as it is the continuation of 50days challenge.So, from the 51st day I am updating the challenge, on Platforms like Geeks for Geeks and LeetCode, fostering a consistent coding routine.
 # Structure:
 Each day's solution is organized in separate files, each file named after the problem.
 The first folder is my 21dayscodechallengepart in which 21days code is present.
+After 21 days each folder contains daily questions.
 The code is written in Java.
 Clear and concise comments accompany the code for better understanding.

-# Why 50DaysOfCoding?
+# Why 100DaysOfCoding?
-Participating in the 50DaysOfCoding Challenge allowed me to maintain small yet effective coding streaks, establishing a consistent routine.
+Participating in the 100DaysOfCoding Challenge allowed me to maintain small yet effective coding streaks, establishing a consistent routine.
 This practice not only enhanced my problem-solving skills but also prepared me for technical interviews during placement initiatives.

 # 21 days folder links